-A prenuptial agreement in Florida can allow you to modify certain provisions of Florida divorce law to better fit your specific circumstances.
-A well-executed prenuptial agreement in Florida will allow you to set forth the terms of the divorce, rather than a judge dictating the distribution of your assets and the amount of spousal support awarded.
+A prenuptial agreement in Florida can allow you to modify provisions of Florida divorce law to better fit your circumstances.
+A well-executed agreement will allow you to set forth the terms of the divorce, rather than a judge.
+With prenuptial agreements, the parties decide the distribution of assets and alimony, not the judge.
 For more information on what can and cannot be included in the Florida prenuptial agreement contact a divorce law firm in Tampa.

 What a Prenuptial Agreement in Florida Can Include